Nexmo/station/_partials/stitch/guides/utilizing-events/javascript.md

 ### 1.1 - Add conversation history

 The first thing we're going to do is add history to the existing conversation.

-We're going to add a method that gets all the events that happened in the conversation and displays conversation history in the message feed.
+We will use the `getEvents` method to retrieve all the events that occurred in the context of the conversation and display this history in the message feed.

+The `getEvents` method returns a subset or "page" of events with each invocation.
+The number of events it returns is based on the `page_size` parameter.
+The default is 10 results, the maximum is 100.

+> **Note**: See the [documentation](/sdk/stitch/javascript/EventsPage.html) for helper methods you can use to work with this paginated data.

 ```javascript
 showConversationHistory(conversation) {